pymupdf/PyMuPDF/docs/shape.rst

       Finish a set of *draw*()* methods by applying :ref:`CommonParms` to all of them.
 This method also supports morphing the resulting compound drawing using a fixpoint :ref:`Point`.

       :arg sequence morph: morph the text or the compound drawing around some arbitrary :ref:`Point` *fixpoint* by applying :ref:`Matrix` *matrix* to it.
-This implies that *fixpoint* is a **fixed point** of this operation.
+This implies that *fixpoint* is a **fixed point** of this operation: it will not change its position.
 Default is no morphing (*None*).
 The matrix can contain any values in its first 4 components, *matrix.e == matrix.f == 0* must be true, however.
 This means that any combination of scaling, shearing, rotating, flipping, etc. is possible, but translations are not.

       :arg bool even_odd: request the **"even-odd rule"** for filling operations.
 Default is *False*, so that the **"nonzero winding number rule"** is used.
 These rules are alternative methods to apply the fill color where areas overlap.
 Only with fairly complex shapes a different behavior is to be expected with these rules.
 For an in-depth explanation, see :ref:`AdobeManual`, pp. 232 ff.
 Here is an example to demonstrate the difference.